nestjs/docs.nestjs.com/content/migration.md

 #### GraphQL

-In the v6 major release of NestJS, we introduced the code-first approach as a compatibility layer between the `type-graphql` package and the `@nestjs/graphql` module.
+In the version 6 major release of NestJS, we introduced the code-first approach as a compatibility layer between the `type-graphql` package and the `@nestjs/graphql` module.
 Eventually, our team decided to reimplement all the features from scratch due to a lack of flexibility.
 To avoid numerous breaking changes, the public API is backward-compatible and may resemble `type-graphql`.

 In order to migrate your existing application, simply rename all the `type-graphql` imports to the `@nestjs/graphql`.

 #### HTTP exceptions body

-Previosuly, the generated response bodies for the `HttpException` class and other exceptions derived from it (e.g., `BadRequestException` or `NotFoundException`) were incosistent.
+Previously, the generated response bodies for the `HttpException` class and other exceptions derived from it (e.g., `BadRequestException` or `NotFoundException`) were inconsistent.
 In the latest major release, these exception responses will follow the same structure.

 ```typescript
 /*